Designed in Canva

 Keywords: Supply Chain, Successive stages, Cycle view.

 The processes in a Supply Chain are usually divided into a series of cycles, each performed in the interface between two interrelated successive stages of a Supply Chain.
 Sub-processes in each Supply Chain Process Cycle I.e., each cycle comprises six sub-processes, supplier stage markets a product, the buyer stage places an order, the supplier stage receives the order, the supplier stage supplies the order, the buyer stage receives the supply, the buyer returns reverse flows to a supplier or the third party.

 Different stages and parties

-> Manufacturing facilities make the product according to an order placed by customer.
-In order to do this they need to do necessary interaction with other members of the Supply Chain Cycle.
+Manufacturing facilities make the product according to an order placed by the customer.
+In order to do this, they need to do necessary interaction with other members of the Supply Chain Cycle.
 It is mention-able that manufacturing processes are the steps through which raw materials are transformed into a final product.
 The manufacturing process begins with the creation of the materials from which the design is made.
 They then modify these materials through manufacturing processes to become the required part.

-> The concepts of SCM and EC appear to be complementary and have shared and
+The concepts of SCM and EC appear to be complementary and have shared and

 overlapping features.
 For instance, the supplier-seller relationship in EC aligns with the

 sourcing and delivering activities in SCM.
 On the other hand, EC focuses on enabling